Trensant/TrensantGFX/README.md

 Click Run Code.

 ===================================================
-Workflow #3 - Add a plotly or d3 chart to my page.
+Workflow #3 - Add a d3 chart to my page.
 Twig includes webpack to make adding a chart absolutely as easy as possible.
 Twig has a prebuilt file allows you to add d3 and plotly charts.

 Open the dist folder.
-Save tgw.js to your project.
+Save tgwWithDependencies.min.js to your project.
 Add in your html page.

 =================================================
-From here we recommend referring to our full documentation.
+Additional notes on Other Libraries

+Plotly
+Currently Plotly cannot be loaded using NPM.
+Instead you must either:
+1. Include it in your html page
+2. Use webpack to include Plotly in your own build.
+As Plotly fixes that issue we will add it to the build files.

+C3
+C3 cannot be used in conjuction with d3 due to library conflicts.
+If you wish to use c3 functions from Twig you have two options.
+	1. Using dist/twg.js add a c3 reference to your html page.
+Such as:
+		<script src="./libs/c3.min.js"></script>
+	2. Use webpack to include c3 in your own build.

+GoogleCharts
+GoogleCharts cannot be used offline.
+To use Twig functions that call GoogleCharts you must include the following references in your html pages.

+	<script type="text/javascript" src="https://www.gstatic.com/charts/loader.js"></script>
+	<script type="text/javascript" src="https://www.google.com/jsapi"></script>

 Webpack
 We use webpack to build our dist files and include the built files.
 To build your own dev file enter webpack at the console.